A merry wrap-up from PRMS

 If you find any monitors, return them together with your next batch of monitors.
 It’s easy and helps maintain stock while reducing waste.

-Want to avoid lost monitors?
+Want to avoid lost monitors and late fees?
 Here are some practical tips:

 Most monitors go missing when they’re taken offsite.
 To avoid this: